Marketing infant formula in Australia

 • health risks of the incorrect use of infant formula.

-Participating companies must not:
+Participating companies were required to not:

 • advertise or promote infant formula